mara/mara-schema/README.md

 &nbsp;

-There are several parameters for controlling the output of `data_set_sql_query` function:
+There are several parameters for controlling the output of the `data_set_sql_query` function:

  - `human_readable_columns`: Whether to use "Customer name" rather than "customer_name" as column name
  - `pre_computed_metrics`: Whether to pre-compute composed metrics, counts and distinct counts on row level